sebhildebrandt/reveal.js-tagcloud-plugin/README.md

  </section>
 ```

-For black&white tag cloud you can do the same, adding a `bw` attribute:
+For a black&white tag cloud you can do the same, by just adding a `bw` attribute:

 ![Tag Cloud](http://www.plus-innovations.com/images/tagcloud-bw.jpg)